 📲 Flash the firmware

 We are gonna use this port on the bottom of the Taranis to perform the flashing.

-If for whatever reason this port does not work for you (older radio?), you can also use the port in the module bay on the back of your Taranis.
-I’m not gonna go over these here, however, there are plenty of guides on how to do that using the back port.
-You just need to be careful and figure out which wire is for what.
-Back to our story.
+If for whatever reason this port does not work for you (older radio / firmware ?), you can also use the port in the module bay on the back of your Taranis.
+Here’s what the pin out is for the module bay ports.
+From the bottom up, we need the first 3 pins, which are in this order:

 G V S - as seen on the image below.
 With the front of the radio facing yourself, left to right - ground, 5V and signal pin.

 Next, hold the menu button to get to the radio setup screen.
 Press page onces to get to the SD card content.
 Scroll to and open the FIRMWARE directory, then into the XM+170313 directory, then select the firmware you want to write (again, pay attention to the FCC vs LBT versions (US vs EU)) and select a version with RSSI16.
 Hold press the radio action button and select Flash ext. device.

 If you see “Writing” and a progess bar, you are in the game.
 Your receiver should also start blinking in alternating red and green.
 Wait patiently for the flashing to complete.
 If successful, congrats, your receiver is flashed!
 If you don’t care for RSSI, you are done!